csterritt/fly-cloudflared/README.md

 which runs on `fly.io`, and uses a `cloudflared tunnel` to route traffic from a domain name hosted by Cloudflare to that service.

+#### Tunnel setup

+You will need to run the following to configure the tunnel so that it has a domain name associated with it:

+    cloudflared tunnel route dns your-cloudflare-tunnel-ID server.your-host.com

 #### Building

 Running locally: